IITH/mirror/SETUP.md

 ## 4. Configure apt-cacher-ng

-The default configuration works for most setups.
+The default configuration is suitable for most environments.

 - **Config file:** `/etc/apt-cacher-ng/acng.conf`
 - **Cache storage:** `/var/cache/apt-cacher-ng/`

 Start and enable the service.
-`apt-cacher-ng` caches `.deb` packages on-demand.
+`apt-cacher-ng` will cache `.deb` packages as clients request them.

-- Metadata files (`Release`, `Packages.gz`) are automatically refreshed when clients request updates.
+- Metadata files (`Release`, `Packages.gz`) are refreshed automatically when clients run `apt update`.
-- Cached `.deb` files remain in storage; they are immutable and safely reused.
+- Cached `.deb` files are stored immutably and reused for future requests.

 ---

-## 5. How Things Work
+## 5. How It Works

 ### Directory Listing / Browse Template

 - Requests to `/` or `/ubuntu-releases/` are served by Caddy’s `file_server`.
-- Custom templates (`index.html`) provide nicer HTML views for directories.
+- Custom templates (`index.html`) provide a user-friendly HTML view for directories.

 ### Ubuntu ISOs

-- Stored under `/srv/mirror/ubuntu/cdimages`.
+- All ISO images are stored under `/srv/mirror/ubuntu/cdimages`.

 ### APT Caching

-- Clients inside IITH use the mirror as an apt proxy:
+- IITH clients configure their systems to use the mirror as an apt proxy:
   `http://mirror.iith.ac.in/apt/`
-- Packages are fetched from upstream only if not already cached.
+- Packages are downloaded from upstream only if not already cached locally.
-- Metadata files are automatically updated on request.
+- Metadata files are updated automatically whenever clients request them.